-Prague, Czech Republic – Every year the number of foreigners established in the Czech Republic, and Prague in particular, grows exponentially.
+Prague, Czech Republic – Every year the number of foreigners coming to the Czech Republic, and Prague in particular, to look for jobs and work opportunities grows exponentially.

 According to the Czech statistical office, there are currently more than 200.000 foreigners living in Prague (twice as many as a decade ago), thus accounting for more than 15% of the city’s population and more than one fourth of its workforce.

 According to officially statistics, the largest groups of foreigners living in Prague come from Ukraine (over 50.000), Slovakia (31.500) and Russia (24.000).
 The Czech capital city is also the home of sizable communities from Vietnam, Germany and Poland and, to a lesser extent, from nationals from China, Kazakhstan, Belarus, Hungary, Italy, France, Austria, India and Spain, to name a few.

 Let’s dig deeper into the data: what kind of jobs and professional sectors are most popular among foreigners?
 Although no specific information is available about foreigners’ employment in Prague, the Czech statistical office revealed data about foreign-born nationals’ employment throughout the Czech Republic as a whole.
 Here’s a quick breakdown of the main jobs and industries where foreigners are employed.

 - Manufacturing: nearly 168.000 foreigners, including nearly a third of Slovaks and a fifth of Ukrainians.

 - Administrative and support service: 100.000 foreigners are employed in these support activities, including 29% of Slovaks, 25% of Ukrainians and 11% of Poles.

 - Wholesale and retail: 56.000 foreign-born nationals, almost half of which are Slovaks (43%) and many Ukrainians as well (18%).